 So, make sure you eat well, exercise, and take supplements that help lower your blood sugar and improve your insulin sensitivity.

-3 – Lower Your Blood Pressure
+3 – Support Healthy Blood Pressure

 Both of these issues cause inflammation to the optic nerve, which can cause pain, poor eyesight especially night vision, and can even lead to complete vision loss if not treated.